diogomatos97/SpecFlowMiniProject/README.md

 #### Project Description

-This project consists of a testing framework for the [Swag Labs](https://www.saucedemo.com/) demo website, using Page Object Model (POM) with Specflow to automate the end to end process of  a customer login in and purchasing a product.
+This project consists of a testing framework for the [Swag Labs](https://www.saucedemo.com/) demo website, using Page Object Model (POM) with Specflow and Selenium to automate the end to end process of  a customer login in and purchasing a product.

+Specflow is a testing tool that allows to convert requirement user stories (Gherkin Syntax) into test cases, with the use of Behaviour Driven Development (BDD) methodology.

+Selenium allows to identify page elements and web components to easily interact with (click buttons, fill forms).
+It also provides web drivers which allow users to initialize a web within a test case.